Henry Rohlman: Coadjutor Archbishop and Archbishop of Dubuque

-While Rohlman was archbishop, Christ the King Chapel was constructed at Loras College, St. Mary's Home for Children was built in Dubuque, and the number of priests in the archdiocese rose from 290 to 345.
-Rohlman, along with the other bishops in Iowa, re-established Mt.
-St Bernard's Seminary for the education of new priests in the province.
+While Rohlman was archbishop, Christ the King Chapel was constructed at Loras College in Dubuque and St. Mary's Home for Children was built in Dubuque.
+The number of priests in the archdiocese rose from 290 to 345.
+Rohlman, along with the other bishops in Iowa, re-established Mount St Bernard's Seminary for the education of new priests in the province.
 A new $2.5 million building was constructed to house the seminary in Dubuque.